armilam/google-assistant-ruby/README.md

 5. Google stores the user's Oauth access and refresh tokens
 6. For each subsequent request the user makes to your assistant, Google sends the user's access token so you can identify the user

-In order to set this up in your assistant, the basic instructions are as follows.
-Read Google's documentation for the full details.

-1. Implement Oauth in your application
-2. Set up an Oauth client in the [Google Developer Console](https://console.developers.google.com)
-3. In the application's `action.json` file, set up account linking according to [Google's Instructions](https://developers.google.com/actions/develop/identity/account-linking#enabling_account_linking)
-4. Use `assistant.user.access_token` to identify the user
+When you have everything set up, you can find the user's access token for your app in `assistant.user.access_token`.

+#### Account linking during the conversation

+This gem doesn't yet support account linking during the conversation.
+This would be neat to have.
+See [#32](https://github.com/armilam/google-assistant-ruby/issues/32).

 ## More information

-Check out Google's instructions at https://developers.google.com/actions/develop/sdk/getting-started for more detail on writing and testing a Google Assistant action.
+Check out Google's instructions at https://developers.google.com/actions/sdk/ for more detail on writing and testing a Google Assistant action.

 Check out https://github.com/armilam/google_assistant_example for a simple example of this gem in action.